szabotudor/Arch--Install-Guide/README.md

 - For a minimal install follow instructions up to and including Part-6
 - You should probably look up a tutorial on vim if you don't know how to use it

-# Part-0: Preparation and creating the installation media
+# Part-0: Preparing and creating the installation media
 - Download the arch iso from the [Official Arch Linux Website](https://archlinux.org/download/)
 - Flash that iso to a USB drive or disk
 - The easiest way to do it is by using [Balena Etcher](https://www.balena.io/etcher/)
   - Choose the arch iso and the device you want to flash it to, and hit the `flash` button
-- After you're done, boot from that device (I won't include instructions on that, since this may vary from system to system, just search how to boot from a USB or CD/DVD on your machine
+- After you're done, boot from that device (I won't include instructions on how to do that, since getting into a computer's BIOS and choosing a bootable device differs from system to system; just search how to boot from a USB or CD/DVD on your machine)
 - When booting from the installation media you will be presented with a menu.
-Just choose the first option, and if it doesn't work, force reboot and choose another
+Just choose the first option, and if it doesn't work, force a reboot and choose another

 # Part-1: Connect to the internet
 - If you have a wired connection, skip to the last step in this part
 - The arch installer has a built-in tool for using a wireless connection.
 To use it, run `iwctl`
 - Now it's time to find what wireless modules you have in your PC/laptop.
-Run `station list` to print out a list of "stations" (or modules)
+Run `station list` to print out a list of "stations" (the wifi chips in your computer)
 - Now run `station STATION_NAME get-networks` to get a list of available networks nearby
 - Connect to one of the networks by running `station STATION_NAME connect NETWORK_NAME`
 - You can now exit from iwctl by typing `exit`, or by pressing `ctrl + d`